Rhea Chakraborty on Sushant Singh Rajput's death anniversary: This void cannot be filled | Entertainment

 - India

-Remembering Sushant Singh Rajput on his first death anniversary, actor and his former girlfriend Rhea Chakraborty said she is yet to come to terms with the Bollywood star's passing.
+Remembering her ''best friend'' Sushant Singh Rajput on his first death anniversary, his former girlfriend, actor Rhea Chakraborty, said she still hasn't reconciled with his demise and believes he is now watching over her as a ''guardian angel''.

 Rajput, 34, was found dead at his apartment in suburban Bandra on June 14, 2020.
 Chakraborty, who was accused of abetting the late actor's suicide and misappropriating his wealth by Rajput's family, shared an emotional note on Instagram on Monday.